renecannao/proxysql-old/README.rst

   If connection pool is enabled ( *mysql_connection_pool_enabled=1* ) , unused connection (not assigned to any client) are automatically dropped after *mysql_wait_timeout* seconds.
 Default is 8 hours , minimum is 1 second .

+* **mysql_socket**

+  ProxySQL can accept connection also through the Unix Domain socket specified in *mysql_socket* .
+This socket is usable only if the client and ProxySQL are running on the same server.
+Benchmark shows that with workload where all the queries are served from the internal query cache, Unix Domain socket provides 50% more throughput than TCP socket.
+Default is */tmp/proxysql.sock*

+* **mysql_threads**

+  Early versions of ProxySQL used 1 thread per connection, while recent versions use a pool of threads that handle all the connections.
+Performance improved by 20% for certain workload and an optimized number of threads.
+Further optimizations are expected.
+Default is *number-of-CPU-cores X 2* , minimum is 2 and maximum is 128 .

 [mysql users] configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~